-Tours at Walker Hill
+Tours of Walker Hill

 Prepare to step back in time.
 Not too long ago, life in the United States was lived much differently.
 Families didn’t go to the store to buy their everyday needs and online shopping wasn’t even a concept.
 Instead, the staples of life (milk, cheese, eggs, etc.) were produced at home.

 Imagine getting up before dawn to milk the cows, or collecting eggs from the chickens in the evening.
 That was the lifestyle on a small dairy farm in the south… and the origins of Walker Hill.

 Your personal tour of Walker Hill will include the following: